-- Beyond the immeasurable value of saving lives, actions can be designed so that the lead experimental therapies and vaccines can be used promptly, and in a way which could contribute to their future licensure. - Political and logistical considerations, along with issues regarding community acceptance and the need to manage expectations have been highlighted by the recent and publicized access to experimental treatment provided to a few EVD patients. - Defining objectives will be an on-going process influenced by factors such as the evolution and spread of the outbreak and the emerging evidence on the safety and efficacy (or lack of it) unproven interventions.
+- Beyond the immeasurable value of saving lives, actions can be designed so that the lead experimental therapies and vaccines can be used promptly and in a way which could contribute to their future licensure. - Political and logistical considerations, along with issues regarding community acceptance and the need to manage expectations, have been highlighted by the recent and publicized access to experimental treatments provided to a few Ebola patients. - Defining objectives will be an on-going process, influenced by factors such as the evolution and spread of the outbreak and the emerging evidence on the safety and efficacy (or lack thereof) of unproven interventions.

 Box 3.
-Potential objectives by perspective to inform deliberations on the use and assessment of unproven therapies and vaccines
+Potential objectives, by perspective, used during the Consultation to inform deliberations on the use and assessment of unproven therapies and vaccines